nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 history of the system.
 Events are defined per-*component*.

 **Channel:** a channel, also known as a telemetry item, is a single value read and downlinked.
 Channels consist of a type, a format specifier, and a value.
-Channels represent current system state.
+Channels represent the current system state.
 Channels are defined per-*component*.

-**Command:** a command is uplinked data items that instructs the system to perform an action. *Commands* consist of an opcode, a mnemonic, and a list of arguments to the command.
+**Command:** a command is uplinked data items that instruct the system to perform an action. *Commands* consist of an opcode, a mnemonic, and a list of arguments to the command.
 Commands are defined per-*component*.

 **Deployment:** a deployment is a single instance of F´.
 Although a single F´ project can use/define multiple